Chapter 4: A Sense of Belonging

 I cross my arms, suddenly uncomfortable with his thought.
 “What about me?”

-“Have a seat,” Bryce suggests, pointing to the metal chair in front of his desk.
+“Have a seat,” Bryce suggests, pointing to the leather chair in front of his desk.

 I’m slow to comply and wait for him sit next to me, all serious and down-to-business like